 Dmitry Wild: Well shit, I don't know that's always a tough question.
 I guess in this particular project I decided it's my chance to experiment mixing electronic and garage indie rock.
 I always used to say I hate electronic music, I am a guitar player.
 I would yell, "Song must have guitars!", Now I learned electronic music is it's own genre, where there is a lot of great music, but I guess what I like is mixing and blending styles together.
 Also I guess with my deep voice on the mic, it always sounds a bit Gothy on top of it.

 Also I love films and cinema, for me it's also a cinematic project, where I get to experiment with visuals and lights, while the music is playing.
 I finally created a backing videos for every song, so it's more of an experience now.

-But I would may be say the style would be Indie Electro Goth rock?
+I would say the style could be called, Indie Electro Goth rock?
 Something like that.
 (Laughs.)

 Ash Andersen (Rock-n-Roll.biz): What are some of your long and short term goals with HOLY WOW?
 Do you have any aspirations to tour?

 Dmitry Wild: The short term goals are to just keep promoting "Modern Ancient Man" our new album which will be released on January 25.
 To just keep building up the hype and play a great album release show.
 I'm dying to go play in Europe but, I don't want to play to just three people.
 I'm currently working with a publicist to help me achieve this goal.
 But first gathering album reviews is essential.

 FOLLOW SPOTIFY CHANNEL to be THE FIRST TO HEAR THE THE ALBUM!